Slurry Separation

 Filtration equipment uses a physical barrier, such as a filter medium, to separate solids from liquids.

-• Applications: Found in industries like pharmaceuticals, food processing, and industrial dewatering.
+• Applications: Found in industries like pharmaceuticals, food processing, and industrial dewatering, where contaminated water is often pumped into filter presses or belt filters for separation.

 c.
 Centrifugal Separators